pulumi/docs/pulumi-hugo/themes/default/content/docs/esc-cli/_index.md

 ---
 title_tag: Pulumi ESC CLI Overview
-meta_desc: An overview of the Pulumi ESC (Environments, Configuration, and Secrets) CLI.
+meta_desc: An overview of the Pulumi ESC (Environments, Secrets, and Configuration) CLI.
 title: Pulumi ESC CLI
 h1: Pulumi ESC CLI overview
 no_on_this_page: true